hce/vercettus/README.md

 This is currently in development and I don't know how far I'll push it.
 So far, you can edit the *car generator* section and apply your changes to the original savegame.
+Car generators are responsible for respawning cars, helicopters and boats at certain predefined locations in the game.

-For example, I placed an apaci on the roof of the estate :-)
+For example, I placed an apaci on the roof of the estate :-) (Helicopters seem to count as cars, for all data structure intents and purposes)

+You can modify the existing car generators and *add _a few_ new ones*, until the few extra bytes available in the savegame file run out.
+You can change the locked and alarm flags and set the colors of the cars.
+You can also fiddle with the coordinates.

 ## Steps